get free help from a 5 Star Google Rated California health insurance California Medicare Supplement Options - Insider's Guide to Medigap plans

 This means you'll pay the doctor visits for the first few hundred (goes up a bit each year).

-Otherwise, the G plan is the richest option on the market and since we're age 65 and up, that's the right bet as healthcare costs go up accordingly.
+Otherwise, the G plan is the richest option on the market and since we're probably age 65 and up, that's the right bet as healthcare costs go up accordingly.

 You can quote all the G plans (even high deductible versions) side by side here: